TheBestTvarynka/tbt/content/posts/genealogy-graph-interactivity/index.md

 ## Nodes rearrangement

-The hard thing was to decide what functionality to sacrifice to simplify the development.
+The hard part was deciding what functionality to sacrifice to simplify development.
-In the end, node rearrangement is implemented very simply.
+In the end, I implemented node rearrangement very simply.

 {% note_info_block() %}
 When the user wants to swap spouses in a marriage, **parents of at most one spouse may be expanded** (and can be present).